 The 3D in-floor model displays the Greenwich Peninsula, St. Peters Bay, and surrounding areas.
 A major component of the exhibit is the 12-minute multimedia presentation entitled “Wind, Sea and Sand, the story of Greenwich.”

-The Interpretation Centre is fully wheelchair accessible and also includes a gift shop and multipurpose room.
+The Interpretation Centre is fully wheelchair accessible and also includes a multipurpose room.

 July 1 to August 31 - 10am to 6pm